PAGE CONTENT:

 Wrapping Up

-If you need to boot your computer from a USB bootable disk and manage or repair your disk in a WinPE environment, we strongly recommend you use EaseUS Partition Master, which enables you to clone failing hard drive to a new HDD/SSD.
+If you need to boot your computer from a USB bootable disk and manage or repair your disk in a WinPE environment, we strongly recommend you use EaseUS Partition Master, which enables you to clone a failing hard drive to a new HDD/SSD.

 Free Download